isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 previous example, further assume that 2001:db8:1:0:5::/80 should also be managed by the server.
 It could be written as 2001:db8:1:0:5:: to 2001:db8:1::5:ffff:ffff:ffff, but typing so many ``f`` characters is cumbersome.
-It can be expressed more simply as 2001:db8:1:0:5::/80.
-Both formats are supported by ``Dhcp6`` and can be mixed in the pool list.
+The pool can be expressed more simply as 2001:db8:1:0:5::/80.
+Both formats are supported by ``Dhcp6`` and they can be mixed in the pool list.
 For example, the following pools could be defined:

 ::